mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 #### Deactivate all general deliveries
 **delete**
-This method shown how to deactivate all general deliveries activated by partner
+This method shows how to deactivate all general deliveries activated by partner
 ```
 <?php
 ...